-- All input and output items must have an alias. - An output item can't have the same alias as another output or input item. - Output items with Write mode=Disabled are not shown.
+- All input and output items must have an alias. - An output item can't have the same alias as another output or input item. - Disconnected input and output items are not shown. - Output items with Write mode=Disabled are not shown.